 All are welcome at St. Paul’s, and we especially welcome you.

-St. Paul’s has many services to support the spiritual and educational needs of children.
+St. Paul’s has many offerings to support the spiritual and educational growth of children:

 Special events are also offered throughout the year, and include the Christmas Pageant, a Halloween pumpkin carving, an Easter egg hunt, Ash Wednesday and Good Friday programs, teacher appreciation events.